 The company to call when there is a power outage in your neighbourhood is not the same as the one that sends you your bills.
-We explain what a supplier is, what a distributor is, and why it matters to you.

 You know that energy is generated in different types of power plants.
 You know that it reaches your home through the power grid (or through gas pipelines).
 But you get lost when it comes to identifying each of the companies that take part in this process.
 And you might think that the one sending you your bills is responsible for everything.